Summit Pacific College: R. J. Stronstad Learning Center

 In the spring of 2010, the college completed a building program that added the Revival and Learning Centre to the newly renovated Academic Building providing new classrooms and faculty offices.

 In January 2023, Summit's Board of Governors approved renaming our Academic Building in honour of Dr. Roger Stronstad.
 While the names of the two wings of the building remained the same, the entire facility is now known as the “R. J. Stronstad Academic Center”.

-The L. T. Holdcroft Residence

-Constructed in 2001, this four-story building can house 140 students (70 double rooms) spread over three floors.
-Each room has two single beds, built-in desks, chairs, and a walk-in closet.
-A full washroom is shared between two rooms.
-These three floors also have designated prayer rooms, laundry rooms with coin-operated washers and dryers, and lounges equipped with a gas fireplace.
-The 3rd and 4th-floor lounges have full kitchen facilities (i.e., stove, fridge and microwave).
-The lower-level houses the offices of the Campus Pastors, a board room and a 160-seat cafeteria which opens onto a large covered patio with outdoor seating.
-A TV room with couches and a beanbag chair, a games room equipped with ping pong, pool, and air hockey tables.
-Storage rooms for long-term storage over the summer and during the school year are also located on this level.

 The Lorne Philip Hudson Memorial Library

 Constructed in 1988, the library houses a collection that now totals more than 100,000 items, including books, CDs, newspapers, magazines journals, musical scores and DVDs.
 The library also has an extensive archival collection of items pertaining to the college and the Pentecostal Assemblies of Canada.
 The library includes a digital database of its collection, with remote access, and several public access computers.
 The Library hosts its own website (www.summitpacific.net), including access to the library database and to electronic books, journals, newsletters, audio recordings, videos and reference websites.
 The library exterior was completely refurbished in 2013 along with extensive renovations to the interior.